 Many UR grads flock to Richmond, Va.
 With a median salary of $92K, Washington, DC represents the highest-paid city popular among UR grads.
 On the flipside, the lowest-paying city popular among UR grads is New York, N.Y. (median compensation is $59K).

 A Bachelor of Business Administration (BBA) earns UR students the most money after college (an average around $101K per year).
 A Bachelor's Degree is less advantageous in terms of earnings; alums with this degree are the lowest earners with a median annual pay of approximately $71K.

 Nearly one-eighth of UR grads wind up using Project Management at their job, which is one of the most common skills among alumni.
 Former Spiders who have experience with Financial Analysis can expect to make 16 percent more than other alumni ($86K on average).

 Benefits and Perks

-A large number of alums have medical plans, and a strong majority of former students have dental insurance.
-A large number of former students opt for a 401(k) to save for retirement.
-Graduates of University of Richmond are also recipients of tuition reimbursement, gym / health club / fitness membership, life insurance, and a casual working environment.
+Most alums have medical plans, and a fair number of grads have dental insurance.
+To plan for old age, a large number of former students maintain savings accounts through a company's 401(k) plan.
+Other benefits that University of Richmond alumni receive are tuition reimbursement, gym / health club / fitness membership, life insurance, and a casual working environment.